DrDoofenshmirz/drug_development-/Docking.md

 In this step, we will group similar molecules together.
-A key tool in cheminformatics for measuring molecular similarity is fingerprinting, which entails extracting chemical properties of molecules and storing them as a bitstring.
+A key tool👩‍🔬👩‍ in cheminformatics for measuring molecular similarity is fingerprinting, which entails extracting chemical properties of molecules and storing them as a bitstring.
 These bitstrings can be easily compared computationally, for example with a clustering method.

 We will label each compound first before proceeding with clustering.